runtimeverification/evm-semantics/include/kframework/foundry.md

     - `<checkedTopics>` will store a list of `bool` values that flag if a topic should be checked or not.
     - `<checkedData>` flags if the data field should be checked or not.
     - `<expectedEventAddress>` stores the emitter of an expected Event.
+5. The `<whitelist>` subconfiguration stores addresses that can be called and storage slots that can be accessed/modified during the execution.
+    - `<isCallWhitelistActive>` flags if the whitelist mode is enabled for calls.
+    - `<isStorageWhitelistActive>` flags if the whitelist mode is enabled for storage changes.
+    - `<addressSet>` - stores the address whitelist.
+    - `<storageAccountList>` - stores the address whitelist for storage.
+    - `<storageSlotList>` - stores the slot whitelist.
 ```k
 module FOUNDRY-CHEAT-CODES
     imports EVM